20 Last-Minute Christmas Gifts You Can Pick Up on the Way to the Party

 A nice package of pistachios or macadamia nuts can make a nice (healthy!) gift.

-They’re pricy enough your recipient probably doesn’t keep them on hand — but inexpensive enough to be Penny Hoarder-friendly at the same time.
+They’re pricy enough that your recipient probably doesn’t keep them on hand — but inexpensive enough to be Penny Hoarder-friendly at the same time.

 OK, chocolate has shown up on every single gift post I’ve written, so I’m sorry if this sounds redundant.